vishal-hunashikatti/RISC-V_PBSP/Week-1/README.md

 #### 2's complement arithmetic for C

 ## 2. 4-Bit ALU in C-programming language

+Arithmetic and Logical operations included while designing ALU

+- Arithmetic
+	+ Addition
+	+ Subtraction
+	+ Multiplication
+	+ Division
+	+ Modulus
+- Logical
+	+ NOT
+	+ AND
+	+ OR

 ## 3. 4-Bit ALU in Verilog